-Other financing receivables and advances are financial assets with fixed or determinable payments and fixed maturities.
+Other financing receivables and advances are financial assets with fixed or determinable payments and fixed maturities and also includes the assets under the conversion process based on the Islamic Shari'a principles.
 After initial recognition, they are subsequently measured at amortized cost using the effective profit rate method, adjusted to reflect actual fair value hedges, less any amounts written off and allowance for credit losses.
 Amortized cost is calculated by considering any discount or premium on acquisition and fees that are an integral part of the effective profit rate.